 Below I collected my experience on how I applied for plane delay compensation.
 It works – so feel free to follow as it is in the instructions below:

 Prepare your case:

 - Know if you are entitled to remuneration (read the paragraph Who has the right to compensation?)

 - Know the level of compensation you apply (read the paragraph Levels of plane delay compensation)

 Check if you already know the reason for the delay or cancellation:

 - Maybe it was announced by the crew, given by speaker or somebody better informed told you this.
 You can use Flight Stats to investigate for some clues if the delay was caused in the previous flight.
-I will show you how you can act like the detective on the flight which I know pretty well.
+I will show you how you can act as the detective on the flight which I know pretty well.
 It’s Lufthansa’s LH1357 From KTW to FRA.
 I know that this flight was delayed on 30-04-2018.
 Now let’s see why:

 - Looking into Flight Stats I see that the plane was delayed: